• Skip to primary navigation

 Pro tip: Watch out for the right consistency.
 Pay attention to color: the appearance of yellow highlights means overbeating the cream!

-The whipping time depends on the milk fat content of your cream and the room temperature.
+Whipping time depends on your cream's milk fat content and the room temperature.
 It can vary between 3 and 5 minutes with a hand and stand mixer and 7-11 minutes with a balloon whisk.

 Test your whipped cream